 A reference to the darkest chapter of German history exists locally through a former arms factory, which was situated in the valley underneath the monument site.
 Here, towards the end of the Second World War, displaced Greeks and concentration camp prisoners were used as forced laborers.
-In the context of a war and civilization break, the Stone of Encounter with the inscription "Yerushalayim", that marks the border of the Garden of Freedom, reminds us not to be captured by ideologies and not to forget the positive "idea of Jerusalem".
+In the context of a war and civilization break, the Stone of Encounter with the inscription "Yerushalayim", that marks the border of the Jerusalem Friedensmal in its Garden of Freedom, reminds us not to be captured by ideologies and to preserve the positive "idea of Jerusalem".
 It is located next to the Friedensmal.

 The Greek forced labourersThe sentence “Where dust is turned to light” on the slate stone beneath the 12th commemorative stone, the Stone of Encounter, was taken from a poem by Nelly Sachs “Ihr Zuschauenden” [You who watched, original poem in German].
 The view west from this side of the Stone of Encounter is into the Hochstaedter Valley.
 Here, in subterraneous mine tunnels, an arms factory with a research and development institute was located towards the end of the Second World War.
 The subterraneous location should protect the site from allied bombing.
 The operations were headed by the Heymann company with significant financial support by the SS.
 A majority of the 129 Greek forced labourers stationed in neighbouring Auerbach had to march to Hochstädten every morning (reference, you can find more information on the Greek forced labourers by following the link).
 They had to expand the network of tunnels for the institute in wretched conditions.
 The Greek men were captured by the German military on August 17th, 1944 during the Razzia of Kokkinia (today Nikea, near Athens) and subsequently brought to Germany to perform forced labour.

 Remembering the prisoners who died in HochstädtenHere, 22 victims lie buried, Greek forced labourers and also prisoners of the local subcamp of Natzweiler-Struthof: Stergies Kalleicis, Theodores Saweidas, Trifon Georgoglu, Josef Chapera, Franz Samartorkane, Leon Duflot, Nikolaos Prento, Stanislaus Cyarskij, Boguslav Ciesiel, Alex M. Szamokine, Victor Msyichowski, Luzian Dawiko, Franziscek Diasek, Ignatz Stys, Adam Namusiwitsch, Wlodzimierz Lipowski, Leon Quflot, as well as six further, anonymous men.